tfatykhov/WinkRedNode/README-Bluemix.md

-# UPDATE

-added integration for thermostats that can be switched between 'home' and 'away' modes: check section about bluemix-settings.json

 # How to create a cloud instance for Node-RED and Freeboard in the IBM Bluemix cloud

 In the text that follows,